grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 Metrics fall into four broad types:
 - _Counters_ sum values.
-- _Gauges_ track the latest value.
+- _Gauges_ track the smallest, largest, and latest values.
 - _Rates_ track how frequently a non-zero value occurs.
-- _Trends_  calculate statistical patterns over time.
+- _Trends_  calculate statistics for multiple values (like mean or mode)

 ## Built-in metrics